DanielWatkins/lts/README.md

 # lts
-Code for analyzing lower tropospheric stability.
+Code for analyzing lower tropospheric stability on the NCAR supercomputing system.
+It provides tools to access datasets stored on glade, and requires that the user be running code on a computer with access to glade.
 This package provides the code required to reproduce the results of my paper.
-It is set up on the assumption that the code will be run on NCAR'S Cheyenne computer.

 Data used:
-* CESM Large Ensemble (CESM1-CAM5)
+* CESM1-CAM5
+* CESM1-WACCM
 * CESM2-CAM6
 * CESM2-WACCM

+Planned
 * ERA-Interim
 * ERA5

-## Components
-# Data preparation
-Data access is through the Glade server via the `collections` and `rda` directories.
-Filenames, variable names, and data types vary by data source.
-I use the variable names from the Community Earth System Model as the starting point, and use helper functions internally to translate into the names used in each source.

-`get_filenames`
+* CESM Large Ensemble

-# Analysis
+# Usage
-I focus on the relationships between lower tropospheric stability, sea ice, and low-level clouds.

-`taylor_diagrams`
-`monthly_distributions`
-`internal_variability`
-`interannual_variability`
+The first step is to create a Parameters object for each of the configurations desired.
+The Parameters object is passed around to various parts of the code, and keeps track of begin/end times, source dataset, lat/lon subsets, and variables needed.

+Next, by calling get_data(), datasets are read from glade, subsetted, and saved locally.

+## To Do
+Within get_data or load_data, I want lts to get computed.
+There could also be an option to warn if overwriting existing data.
+I need to test all the variable options.

+Next steps:
+- build a function to load locally saved data
+- make sure I can load in the cloud data
+- make functions for histograms and timeseries analysis
+- make sure all the 4 datasets can load